-To borrow from the famous American motivators, Canfield and Hansen, it truly is ‘chicken soup for the soul’, as well as the body and the eye.
-Tall palm trees, endless sandy beaches, alternating landscapes and numerous archaeological sites and attractions left by ancient Greeks, Romans, mediaeval knights, Venetians and Ottomans make Kos – or Cos as it is also spelt – more than just a pretty face.
-Hippocrates, antiquity’s most noted physician (he of the oath), was born on Kos.
+To borrow from the famous American motivators, Canfield and Hansen, Kos truly is ‘chicken soup for the soul’, as well as the body and the eye.
+Tall palm trees, endless sandy beaches, alternating landscapes and numerous archaeological sites and attractions left by ancient Greeks, Romans, medieval knights, Venetians and Ottomans make Kos more than just a pretty face in the Dodecanese island chain.
+It isn’t coincidental that Hippocrates, antiquity’s most noted physician (he of the oath), was born on Kos.

 Kos is an island full of surprises.
 Planted by Italians in the 1940s, the woods at Plaka, near Antimacheia, have become a sanctuary for peacocks and other birds.
 Carry some seeds to offer and they’ll be eating out of your hand.

-You’ll find the museum in Eleftheria Square in town.
+You’ll find the Archaeological Museum of Kos in Eleftheria Square in town.
 A larger-than-life head of the goddess Hera greets you in the vestibule while impressive statues and mosaics await within.

 All your holiday planning needs in one place, letting you book direct and benefit from official online rates